 Although the world of cyber threats has evolved in recent years, so has the world of cybersecurity.
-There are now new methods of protecting your computers, devices, and personal information emerging on a regular basis.
+There are now new methods of protecting your computers, devices, and personal information emerging regularly.
 Penetration testing is an example of one of those innovations.

 What is Penetration Testing?